vzujos/Hyprland_Setup/Apps_REAMDE.md

 # Others section

 ## Password managers
-- 1Password — Proprietary tool for 1Password password manager.
 - Bitwarden — Open source password manager with desktop, mobile, browser, and CLI versions.
 Cloud or self-hosted.
 - gopass — Advanced console based password manager, supporting GnuPG and other backends.
-- Himitsu — Secret storage manager.
-- KeePassC — Curses-based password manager compatible to KeePass v.1.x.
-- LastPass — Hosted password manager.
-- pass — Simple console-based password manager featuring flat text file organization and GnuPG encryption.
-- passage — A fork of password-store that uses age as backend.
-- pwsafe — Unix command-line program that manages encrypted password databases.
-- tpm — Tiny password manager, inspired by pass, written entirely in POSIX shell.
-- Vault — Proprietary tool for managing secrets.
 - Authenticator — Open source, two-factor authentication application built for GNOME.
- Figaro's Password Manager 2 — GTK2 port of Figaro's Password Manager with some new enhancements.
-- KDE Wallet Manager — Tool to manage the passwords on your system.
-By using the KDE wallet subsystem, it not only allows you to keep your own secrets but also to access and manage the passwords of every application that integrates with the wallet.
-Part of kde-utilities.
-- KeePass Password Safe — Mono-based password manager, which helps you to manage your passwords in a secure way.
 - KeePassXC — Community fork of KeePassX with more active development.
 Compatible with KeePass v.1.x (import only) and KeePass v.2.x.
-- Key Rack — Password manager for GNOME to view and edit keys, like passwords or tokens, stored by apps.
 - Keysmith — OTP generation software by KDE.
 Part of kde-utilities.
 - OTPClient — Highly secure and easy to use GTK software for two-factor authentication that supports both Time-based One-time Passwords (TOTP) and HMAC-Based One-Time Passwords (HOTP).
-- Passbook — Modern password manager for GNOME.
-- Password Safe — Simple and secure password manager.
 - Proton Pass — European-hosted password manager.
-- QtPass — GUI for pass, the standard unix password manager.
-- Revelation — Password manager for the GNOME desktop.
-- Seahorse — GNOME application for managing encryption keys and passwords in the GNOME Keyring.
-Part of gnome-extra.
-- Secrets — Password manager for GNOME which makes use of the KeePass v.4 format.

 **Time management**:
 - Calcurse — Text-based ncurses calendar and scheduling system (supports CalDAV)